jankaszel/hyperwell-thesis/chapters/study.md

 * Tabula Peutingeriana[^tabula]: A digital reconstruction of an ancient Roman roadmap of the same name.
 We imported the eleven segments of the map and added them to Recogito as a single collection of images.

-In the first session, the students have been introduced to the study subject of collaborative annotation with Recogito and have been set up with their accounts and the respective sources to annotate.
+TODO In the first session, the students have been introduced to the study subject of collaborative annotation with Recogito and have been set up with their accounts and the respective sources to annotate.
 In the following 45 minutes of
 We mostly adhered to the study framework detailed previously, but some students were not able to access the provided resources.
 They received a basic introduction on their sources and their structure, and a very short tutorial on how to use Recogito.

-In the first session, they were instructed to look for named entities in their sources, transcribe or translate them with appropriate tags, and they georeferenced their findings in the second session.
+TODO In the first session, they were instructed to look for named entities in their sources, transcribe or translate them with appropriate tags, and they georeferenced their findings in the second session.

-They were supervised by Chiara Palladino on-site and monitored by me remotely via video, but the work assignment was intentionally very loose, to allow them a “face-to-face” approach to the concrete issues of annotating primary sources.
+TODO They were supervised by Chiara Palladino on-site and monitored by me remotely via video, but the work assignment was intentionally very loose, to allow them a “face-to-face” approach to the concrete issues of annotating primary sources.

 * Gazetteer used: Digital Atlas of the Roman Empire (DARE) [@ahlfeldt2013]

-To stimulate comradery, and also as a partial reward for the effort, we provided an abundant dose of pizza for everyone.
+TODO To stimulate comradery, and also as a partial reward for the effort, we provided an abundant dose of pizza for everyone.
 During the whole time of the experiment, they lively engaged in discussions and helped each other as well, occasionally providing feedback on the spot and asking “big picture” questions about the sources.

 * I have been present via video; more specificially, my video stream was being played back on a big screen directly in front of that table.
 * Students have been talking during both sessions; even more, they were encouraged to collaborate physically (by talking---not using others' computers) and creating annotations, exploring the user interface